RIP: Nicholas Rhea

 With loving kindness,

-"Nicolas Rhea" is only one of the six pseudonyms under which Peter Walker has written around 130 books in the last 40 years.
-This amazing career is rooted in the application of his own experience - whether it is from being a village bobby, a Yorkshire villager, a police press officer or a father of four.
+"Nicolas Rhea" is only one of the six pseudonyms under which Peter Walker wrote around 130 books in his 50 year career.
+This amazing record is rooted in the application of his own experience - whether it is from being a village bobby, a Yorkshire villager, a police press officer or a father of four.
 The picture shows him at work on his Country Diary (see below).

 Meet the author in a selection of interviews which Nicholas Rhea has given over the past ten years: from a retrospective of his career to date, in 1998, to a father-and-daughter double interview in the winter of 2007/2008.